 Soft bounces are email addresses that rejected email delivery due to short-term issues with the recipient’s inbox.
 The soft-bounced emails will remain as active contacts in your list.

 Hard bounced emails are email addresses that rejected email delivery due to permanent issues with the recipient’s inbox.
 The hard bounced emails will remain in your contact list as active contacts unless they change to a confirmed bounce.

 If you believe some email addresses were misclassified, you may remove the email address from your list and reupload, click Here to learn more.

-Confirmed Bounce: In case the same contact has hard bounces in three consecutive campaigns, Benchmark email automatically flags the contact as a "Confirmed Bounce".
-A "Confirmed Bounce" contact will be excluded from your active contact count, and will not be sent any email, if the contact list is selected again.
-In case a previously bounced email is opened in another campaign before it has been flagged as "Confirmed Bounce", the contact’s bounce counter is reset to zero.
-This allows bounced emails, to remain in the active contact count and not be flagged as "Confirmed Bounce".
-The "Confirmed Bounce" contacts are listed separately in your contact list.
+Confirmed bounced emails are emails addresses that are hard bounced on three consecutive email campaigns.
+All confirmed bounced emails are excluded from your active contact count and will not be emailed if the contact list they are in is selected for an email campaign.
+If a previously bounced email is opened in another campaign before it has been flagged as confirmed bounce, that contact’s bounce counter resets to zero.
+This allows bounced emails to remain in the active contact count instead of flagged as a confirmed bounce.

 Some confirmed bounces do not go through the entire three consecutive email sends; instead, if an email is flagged as a confirmed bounce upon the first email send, it is immediately removed from the contact list.

 Some emails that are considered invalid will not appear as a type of bounce.
 Instead, they are flagged as invalid emails and added to your Master Invalid List.
 Invalid emails are undeliverable.
 To learn more about how we categorize invalid emails, click here.